matthiasmullie/scrapbook/README.md

 pain to keep that value around.
 Requesting it again from cache would be easier, but then you get some latency from the connection to the cache server.

-With BufferedStore, every value that was retrieved from (or written to) cache will also be kept in memory, so you don't need to worry about requesting the same value more than once: it'll just comes out of memory the second time.
+BufferedStore will keep known values (items that you've already requested or written yourself) in memory.
+Every time you need that value in the same request, it'll just get it from memory instead of going out to the cache server.

 Just wrap the BufferedStore layer around your adapter (or other features):